Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: SYSTEM MODEL

 \begin{remark} The artificial topology will be eventually manipulated -- without the need of further quantum communications -- when a communication request will be ready to be served by extracting the ultimate artificial link interconnecting the effective source-destination pair.
-Indeed, it may be useful to clarify that an artificial link between two network nodes denotes the “possibility” of extracting a shared EPR between the two nodes, starting from a multipartite entangled state shared among a larger set of nodes.
-However, the number of EPR pairs that can be simultaneously extracted from a single multipartite entangled state heavily depends on the type and structure of the considered state, and some of the artificial links are depleted during the extraction process. \end{remark}
+In this regard, we further clarify an important aspect underlying the concept of artificial link.
+Each artificial link represents the ``possibility'' to extract one EPR pair between the two nodes -- i.e., the two endpoints of the artificial link -- from a larger multipartite entangled state, that is a multipartite entangled state shared between a larger set of nodes.
+Nevertheless, the number of EPR pair that can be extracted from a given multipartite entangled state at the same time strictly depends on the structure of the considered multipartite entangled state.
+Furthermore, some of the artificial link of the multipartite entangled state are consumed during the extraction process. \end{remark}

-\section{Neighboring Remote Nodes}
+\section{NEIGHBORING REMOTE NODES}

-\subsection{Engineering Multipartite Entanglement}
+\subsection{ENGINEERING MULTIPARTITE ENTANGLEMENT}

 As anticipated, we aim at engineering the entanglement-based artificial topology for \textit{neighboring distant nodes}, namely, for creating artificial links among network nodes belonging to different QLANS.
 To this aim, the choice of the initial multipartite entangled state distributed in each QLAN is of paramount importance.